Norovirus: What It Is, How It Spreads, and How Dates Can Help You Recover Faster | AjwaaDates.com

 Restores Lost Minerals

-Vomiting and diarrhea drain potassium, magnesium, and calcium from your body.
-Dates are naturally rich in all three — making them a much smarter recovery food than sweets or crackers.
+Vomiting and diarrhea drain critical electrolytes — potassium, magnesium, and calcium — from your body.
+Dates are naturally rich in all three, making them a much smarter recovery food than crackers, sweets, or plain toast.

 03